 - 14–21 day need processing time

-- Telemedicine (100% shared consult fee; available 24/7)
+- Telemedicine (100% shared; no consult fee; available 24/7)

-- Discounts for vision, dental, and hearing
+- Discounts for vision, dental, hearing, labs, imaging, and medical supplies

 Cons